Goodyear to buy Cooper Tire for US$2.8 billion, nearly doubling China presence

 REUTERS: Goodyear Tire & Rubber Co said it would buy Cooper Tire & Rubber Co in a US$2.8 billion deal to beef up its portfolio in the high-margin light truck and SUV segments and strengthen its presence in North America and China.

-Shares of Cooper, which has historically had stronger margins than Goodyear, surged 20per cent in premarket trade while Goodyear stock down 4per cent.
+Shares of Cooper, which has historically had stronger margins than Goodyear, jumped 20per cent in morning trade while Goodyear stock was up 3.4per cent.

 The deal, announced on Monday, nearly doubles Goodyear's presence in China and broadens distribution for Cooper replacement tires through Goodyear's network of 2,500 retail stores in the country.
 U.S. and China, the two largest tire markets in the world, account for about one-third of global industry volume.